eriks5/org.scheffers.homey.sets/README.md

 ## Changelog

-v0.1.0: Auto-restore feature added: sets and states will be re-created using info in flows.
+v0.1.1: Auto-restore feature added: sets and states will be re-created using info in flows.

-v0.0.2: Two crashes fixed

 v0.0.1: Initial release